odinuv/web/en/apv/walkthrough/html-forms/index.md

 {% include /en/apv/walkthrough/html-forms/checkbox.html %}

 {: .note}
-When using checkbox, it is important to use the `label` element, so that the label text is clickable.
+When using a checkbox, it is important to use the `label` element, so that the label text is clickable.

 ### Radio Button